 Mesibo offers an unlimited message retention period, only limited by the storage quota and usage.
 You can at any time, clear storage from the Mesibo console or using the backend API.

 Does Mesibo support typing indicators?

 Yes.
-Also, not only typing indicatiors, Mesibo allows you to send and receive an unlimited number of presence information in 1:1 and group messaging, for example, typing, online, left, joined, etc or any custom presence information specific to your app, like shooting, tapping in a game etc. Refer client side API reference for details.
+Not only does Mesibo support typing indicators, but it also allows you to send and receive an unlimited amount of presence information such as typing, online, left, joined, etc or any custom presence information specific to your app, like shooting, tapping in a game, etc. Refer real-time API reference for details.